Jonathan (iony) Mikler

 • I am a Robotics Engineer in love with the field.

-• Currently pursuing my Masters in Autonomous Systems at the Technical University of Denmark.
+• I hold a M.Sc. in Autonomous Systems from the Technical University of Denmark.

 • The code to some of my projects can be found here.